 In my goodbye email, I included some of my favorite quotes from The Office, which perfectly described my time there.
 Jim Halpert: “Even if I didn’t love every minute of it, everything I have, I owe to this job… this stupid, wonderful, boring, amazing job.”
 Creed Bratton: “It all seems so very arbitrary.
 I applied for a job at this company because they were hiring.
 I took a desk at the back because it was empty.
 But, no matter how you get there or where you end up, human beings have this miraculous gift to make that place home.
 Let’s do this.”

-I started working at age 16 (technically I had a paper route at age 13) and full-time at age 18.
+I’d started working at age 16 (technically I had a paper route at age 13) and full-time at age 18.
 I worked full time all through college and finished in four years.
 Immediately after college, I continued to work full time.
-I joined Target as a team leader and after about one and a half years, I was promoted to Executive Team Leader.
+I joined Target as a Team Leader, and after about one and a half years, I was promoted to Executive Team Leader.
 After being at Target for five years, I left and joined McMaster-Carr Supply Company.
-In the 11 years I worked there, I was promoted twice and had many opportunities to work on high level projects.
-While I enjoyed the people and the opportunities, I was feeling stagnant (and exhausted) and that God was leading me to another path.
+In the 11 years that I worked there, I was promoted twice and had many opportunities to work on high-level projects.
+But I had been feeling exhausted and stagnant and knew it was time for a change.

 When I sold my house, I hadn’t yet given the company notice.
 I hadn’t even told coworkers about my plans.
 I knew that once I did, there would be no turning back.